AUSSDA/proxy/README.md

 Configuration page
 ------------------

-You can create a simple `html` page that shows the proxy's configuraton.
-Simply run
+You can create a simple `.html` page that shows the proxy's configuraton.
+Simply run:

 ``` bash
 python3 public/gen_report.py
 ```

+This could be added to a webserver.

 Contribution and contact